Nimausfi/Deep_Learning_TensorFlow/README.md

 ### **Summary**
 Summary about the entire project (detaset + preprocessing + transfer learning and fine-tuning + models + feature extraction + callbacks (OPTIONAL) + test and evaluate).

++ confusion matrix + F-1 scores for each classes

 ### **Dataset**
 Dataset can be accessed and downloaded from Kaggle: [Fruits and Vegetables Image Recognition Dataset](https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition)